 Is it a good time to buy US Dollars with pounds?

-Will the pound get stronger against the USD for the rest of 2024?
+Will the pound get stronger against the USD in the first quarter of 2025?

 What is the GBPUSD forecast in weeks, months, and years?